kurt-krueckeberg/society-tools/readme.md

 ## Example Code Descriptions

 * create-csv.php - The input is `list-of-members.txt`, a protected file created from the PDF file of members available on the ACGSI website.
-It creates a .CSV of member data that has four comma separated fields:
+It outputs a .CSV of member data that consists of four comma separated fields:

   * name
   * address